 A horseshoe court was added in 1944, and tennis courts were added in 1947.

-The appearance of the steep slope of the park retains a natural appearance.
+The steep slope of the park retains a natural appearance.
 It is heavily covered with trees and vines.
-Slides have always been a problem due to the combination of sand soil, steep slopes and underground springs.
+Slides have always been a problem due to the combination of sandy soil, steep slopes, and underground springs.